Cerberosu/somehomework/README.md

 # somehomework
-Add Confguration settings to Main and run.
+Add Configuration settings to Main and run.